 Fri.: 12:00 > 21:00 / Sat. + Sun.: 12:00 > 20:00

 Book release at the Roger Raveelmuseum, Machelen-Zulte

 Sex met verf

 Posture Editions and Laura van (b.
-1957) are currently working on a publication with still lifes by van.
+1957) worked on a publication with still lifes by van.
 The works, for which the artist uses only oils, are without photographic point of departure: they are the result of an inflection of what the artist observes on the table in his living and working space.
 They are therefore anecdotal-autobiographical in nature — a nature that is emphatically determined by the motorial and psychological intentions of the moment.

 Launched at LLS Paleis, Antwerp

 Koba De Meutter